• Skip to primary navigation

 Instructions

-• Heat oil in a Dutch Oven.
+• Heat oil in a Dutch Oven over medium heat.

-• Add garlic.
+• Add minced garlic.
 Cook for one minute.

 • Add cumin, turmeric, and thyme.
 Stir into vegetables.